 Ralph-san says sayonara to Beelzebub in the Atari ST/Amiga port.
 He would be wise to wear an ID badge next time!

-If you can muster the patience to endure the whole rigmarole again, sidling up to her with your guard down the second time round, the two of you embrace, kiss and live happily ever after.
+If you can muster the patience to endure the whole rigmarole again, sidling up to her with your guard down the second time around, the two of you embrace, kiss and live happily ever after.
 Your father and sister that is.
 There’s that ‘Bates Motel’ image again.
 Get out of my head!

-This wasn’t the only Easter egg the mischievous 17 year old Mechner incorporated.
+This wasn’t the only Easter egg the mischievous 17-year-old Mechner incorporated.
 If you accidentally inserted the Apple II floppy disk release into the drive upside down, the game would adopt the same orientation!
 I don’t suppose the technical support staff who manned the phone lines appreciated the joke quite so much.

 Though when all’s said and crane-kicked into the dojo mat, is the game actually any fun to play?
 It’s ‘of its time’, I’ll say that much for it.
-If you blundered your way through Karateka as a young whipper-snapper, practising your most polished kung-fu chops for real in front of a full length mirror, it will likely hold a special place in the nostalgia chamber of your yearning heart, and you may well still get a short-lived rush from it today.
+If you blundered your way through Karateka as a young whipper-snapper, practising your most polished kung-fu chops for real in front of a full-length mirror, it will likely hold a special place in the nostalgia chamber of your yearning heart, and you may well still get a short-lived rush from it today.

 This holds equally true for those of us who played – and cherished – Prince of Persia in the late 80s, though hadn’t clapped eyes on its big brother until it was finally released for the Amiga in February of this year.
 For this cross-section of the retro-gaming community, the shared elements (the twinky-twonky toy piano audio, triangle health bars, silky smooth rotoscoping, pithy cinematic cut-scenes) will push all the same rose-tinted buttons, leaving you doubting your moth-eaten memory.